AC losses in macroscopic thin-walled superconducting cylinders: Experiment

-The total magnetic moment of a cylinder in a parallel dc magnetic field is determined by the difference between the magnetic field in the hollow and the applied external field, since the volume of the superconducting thin wall is very small.
-The lower inset in Fig.\,\ref{f3}(b) shows an ascending branch of the magnetization curve for sample F15, from where we deduce the dc magnetic field $H_f$ at which the dc magnetic moment becomes equal to zero.
-Measurements of the magnetic moment of sample GL are impossible in our magnetometer for technical reasons.
-It should be noted that at $H_0 = H_f$ the internal dc magnetic field becomes equal to the external field.
-It can be assumed that $H_f = H_{c2}$, but the noise level near $H_f$ is too high for an unambiguous conclusion.
-From Fig.\,\ref{f3}(b) it is clear that the transition to the superconducting state in a non-zero magnetic field occurs at a higher temperature than the temperature determined by the $H_f(T)$ line.
-This means that the complete penetration of the dc magnetic field does not yet indicate a transition to the normal state.
+The total magnetic moment of a cylinder in a parallel dc magnetic field is determined by the difference between the magnetic field in the hollow volume and the applied external field, since the superconducting thin wall volume is very small.
+The lower inset in Fig.\,\ref{f3}(b) shows an ascending branch of the magnetization curve for sample F15, from where we deduce the dc magnetic field $H_\mathrm{f}$ at which the dc magnetic moment becomes equal to zero.
+Similar measurements of magnetic moment of sample GL are impossible in our magnetometer for technical reasons.
+It should be noted that at $H_0 = H_\mathrm{f}$ the internal dc magnetic field becomes equal to the external field.
+From Fig.\,\ref{f3}(b) it is clear that $T_\mathrm{m}>T(H_\mathrm{f})$ .
+Not so far from $T_c$ $H_\mathrm{f}$ varies as $1-T/T_\mathrm{c}$.
+Assuming that $H_\mathrm{f} = H_\mathrm{c2}$, then we can estimate the value of the coherence length $\xi=(\phi_0/2\pi H_{c2})^{1/2}$, here $\phi_0$ is the flux quantum.
+It turns out that $\xi\approx 32$ and 38~nm at $T =$ 7.0 and 7.5 K, respectively.
+At $T/T_c=0.998$ the coherence length becomes equal to the film thickness for sample F15, $\xi(T/T_c\approx 0.998)\approx~300~nm$.
+It is clear that $\xi(T_m)$ becomes less than the film thickness $d$ for $H_0>50$ Oe, assuming that $\xi(T) \propto 1/\sqrt{(T_c-T) }$.

-The response of a thin-walled cylinder to an ac magnetic field is nonlinear.
-This means that there is no pure linear ac response of the sample near the transition to the normal state.
-Figure\,\ref{f3}(c) shows how the excitation amplitude $H_{ac}$ affects $\chi_1^{\prime}(T)$ and $\chi_1^{\prime\prime}(T)$.
-An increase of $H_{ac}$ leads to a broadening and a shift of the absorption peak towards lower temperatures.
-The decrease of $T_m$ with increase of $H_{ac}$ is shown in the inset in Fig.\,\ref{f3}(c).
-The amplitude dependence of $\chi_1^{\prime\prime}$ has a different character at slightly different temperatures, see Fig.\,\ref{f3}(d).
-The reasons for this behavior are the line broadening and the peak shift illustrated in Fig.\,\ref{f3}(c).
+Figure\,\ref{f3}(c) shows how the excitation amplitude $H_\mathrm{ac}$ affects $\chi_1^{\prime}(T)$ and $\chi_1^{\prime\prime}(T)$.
+An increase of $H_\mathrm{ac}$ leads to a broadening and a shift of the absorption peak towards lower temperatures.
+The amplitude dependence of $T_\mathrm{m}(H_\mathrm{ac})$ is shown in the inset in Fig.\,\ref{f3}(c).
+The amplitude dependence of $\chi_1^{\prime\prime}$ in Fig.\,\ref{f3}(d) at a constant temperature shows that with the resolution of our experiment there are no jumps corresponding to the full penetration of the magnetic flux, see Fig.\ ,\ref{f1}(b).
+And besides, it shows that even a very small change in temperature, $0.02 K$, leads to large changes in $\chi_1^{\prime\prime}(H_\mathrm{ac})$.